 Holiness on our behalf

-Enter Jesus Christ, ‘the Holy One of God,’ who succeeded where his compatriots had failed.
-Unlike those who had gone before, Jesus set himself apart from sin, consecrated himself to God, and lived a holy life of obedience.
-His obedience reached its peak when he, the ‘Lamb of God,’ freely sacrificed his own body on the cross to make us holy.
-Through God’s Holy Spirit, who dwells within us, we who believe in God’s Son are joined inextricably to God and have come to share in his holiness.
-Amazingly, ‘both the One who makes people holy and those who are made holy are of the same family.’
+Enter Jesus Christ, ‘the Holy One of God’ (John 6:69), who succeeded where His compatriots had failed.
+Unlike those who had gone before, Jesus set Himself apart from sin (2 Corinthians 5:21; Hebrews 4:15), consecrated Himself to God,3 and lived a holy life of obedience.
+His obedience reached its peak when He, the ‘Lamb of God’ (John 1:29,36), freely sacrificed His own body on the cross to make us holy (Hebrews 10:10).
+Through God’s Holy Spirit, who dwells within us, we who believe in God’s Son are joined inextricably to God and have come to share in His holiness.
+Amazingly, ‘both the One who makes people holy and those who are made holy are of the same family’ (Hebrews 2:11).
 Thank you Lord.

 Made holy to ‘Be holy’

 In this way, God’s time-honoured decree—‘Be holy, because I am holy’—applies to us today as much as it ever did to the Israelites of old.
-The apostle Peter thought so, for he reiterated it to Christ’s followers far and wide.
-We are to consecrate ourselves to God—‘offer (our)selves as slaves to righteousness leading to holiness’—and live continually in the reality of that choice.
-Our holiness has come not by the written code but by God himself.
-It is God who makes us holy and helps us to be holy in practice so that others might see his glory and yearn to be more like him.
+The apostle Peter thought so, for he reiterated it to Christ’s followers (1 Peter 1:1,15-16) far and wide.
+We are to consecrate ourselves to God—‘offer (our)selves as slaves to righteousness leading to holiness’ (Romans 6:19)—and live continually in the reality of that choice.
+Our holiness has come not by the written code but by God Himself.
+It is God who makes us holy and helps us to be holy in practice so that others might see His glory and yearn to be more like Him.

 - When the Jewish people want to emphasise something strongly, they tend to say it three times.